MetaMask/metamask-mobile/app/component-library/components/Cells/CellAccount/README.md

 ### `children`

-Optional accessory that can be inserted on the right of Cell Account
+Optional accessory that can be inserted on the right of Cell Account.

 | <span style="color:gray;font-size:14px">TYPE</span> | <span style="color:gray;font-size:14px">REQUIRED</span> |
 | :-------------------------------------------------- | :------------------------------------------------------ |